vhartikainen/protecting-workloads-workshop/docs/builder-session/remediate.md

     ![assessment-findings](./images/assess-inspector-findings.png)

 3. You will see findings for each of the rules packages that you used in the assessment.
 The number of findings often varies by the age of the AMI (Amazon Machine Image) because older AMIs typically have more vulnerabilities than newer AMIs.
-Choose one of the findings associated with the Common Vulnerabilities and Exposures rule package.
+Expand one of the findings associated with the Common Vulnerabilities and Exposures rule package by toggling the arrow.
 An example appears below.

     ![assessment-cve-example](./images/assess-inspector-cve.png)